Jonah Heim: Texas Rangers

 On February 6, 2021, Heim, Khris Davis, and Dane Acker were traded to the Texas Rangers in exchange for Elvis Andrus and Aramis Garcia.
-Heim hit his first major league home run on April 6, 2021, off Toronto Blue Jays pitcher Tommy Milone.
+Heim hit his first major league home run on April 6, off Toronto Blue Jays pitcher Tommy Milone.
 On July 31, Heim hit home runs from each side of the plate, including his first career walk-off home run, off Seattle Mariners pitcher Diego Castillo.
 On August 1, he hit another walk-off home run versus Seattle to become the first player in Texas Rangers history, and the first rookie in MLB history, to record walk-off home runs in two straight games.
 Uniquely, in July 2021, the Rangers played the Toronto Blue Jays in Heim's hometown of Buffalo, New York due to the Blue Jays' temporary relocation to Sahlen Field as a result of not being able to play at the Rogers Centre during the pandemic, resulting in Heim getting the opportunity to play a major-league series in front of a hometown crowd.
 Heim went 2-for-7 in the two games he played, while the Rangers were swept by the Blue Jays.
-Over 82 games in 2021, Heim hit .196/.239/.358/.598 with 10 home runs and 32 RBIs.
+Over 82 games in 2021, Heim hit .196/.239/.358/.598 with 10 home runs and 32 RBI.

 Heim hit his first major league grand slam on April 14, 2022, against Los Angeles Angels pitcher Shohei Ohtani in a 10–5 Rangers win; it was the first and to date, only grand slam Ohtani has given up in his major league career.
-Heim appeared in 127 games for Texas in 2022, in which he hit .227/.298/.399/.697 with 16 home runs and 48 RBIs.
+Heim appeared in 127 games for Texas during the regular season, in which he hit .227/.298/.399 with 16 home runs and 48 RBI.